 I’m seeing these phishing schemes for airline tickets, FedEx shipments, United States Post Office pickups, Facebook and many other spoofed sources.
 My personal favorite is the fake virus protection software that is actually a virus in itself.
 Know what virus protection software you use and don’t click on warnings from any other virus protection packages!

-The bottom line is this… don’t be click happy.
+Don’t be click happy.
 Just because it looks like something you are interested in or it is something familiar to you, doesn’t mean you should click on it.
 Hackers want to exploit your confidential information.
 Don’t give them the opportunity.